 Depending on what’s included in your membership, you may have to pay for added perks, like certain group fitness classes, time with a personal trainer, massages or tanning bed sessions.

 Before signing a contract, check to see if your membership locks you down for a certain number of months.
 If you choose to end your membership before the agreed-upon duration, you’ll likely be charged a penalty.

 Many gyms provide free trials, so be sure to take advantage of those offers to get a better feel for the facilities before signing up.
 Or if you know someone who is already a member, they may be able to get a guest pass for you.

-Editor’s note: Membership costs were sourced online as of Jan.
-4, 2021 and are subject to change.
+Editor’s note: Membership costs were sourced online Jan.
+7, 2022 and are subject to change.
 Rates may vary based on location and current promotions.
-Check with your local gym regarding closures or new rules and restrictions due to COVID-19.
-Some gyms have temporarily paused amenities like group classes, locker room access or in-house child care facilities.
-In cities where there are curfews, 24-hour access may be unavailable.
+Check with your local gym regarding any restrictions due to COVID-19..

-Where: Youfit Health Clubs has 82 locations in 10 states: Alabama, Arizona, Florida, Georgia, Louisiana, Maryland, Pennsylvania, Rhode Island, Texas and Virginia.
+Where: Youfit Gyms has about 80 locations in 10 states: Alabama, Arizona, Florida, Georgia, Louisiana, Maryland, Pennsylvania, Rhode Island, Texas and Virginia.

-What’s Included: Depending on location, these clubs include top-of-the-line equipment, free weights, group fitness sessions, express circuits, personal trainers, tanning beds and childcare.
-Lime Card members can also bring a free guest with them anytime,visit any Youfit location and get unlimited access to group classes at select locations — as well as other exclusive offerings.
+What’s Included: Depending on location, these clubs offer top-of-the-line equipment, free weights, group fitness sessions, personal trainers, cycle class and saunas.
+Premium and Premium+ members can also bring a free guest with them anytime, visit any Youfit location and get unlimited access to group classes at select locations — as well as other exclusive offerings.

 Try It: Get a free guest pass for one-time use.